About

 Equity in Design

-Through design, we strive to create places that enable diverse and equitable communities.
+Part of what draws us to design is our deep desire to effect positive change.
+Through design, we engage diverse voices and partnerships and create places that enable diverse and equitable communities.
 We support a world that is just, guided by open and intelligent discourse, mutual understanding, and respect for all people.
-Now more than ever, we seek not only to uphold our values, but we’re redoubling our commitment to them as we face a new generation of challenges.
+Now more than ever, we are committed to upholding our values as we face a new generation of challenges.